dolphingarlic/blog/source/_posts/BkOI-2011-Timeismoney.md

 Instead of considering $\sum t_i \cdot \sum c_i$, consider $\sum t_i + \sum c_i$.
 This is much more convenient for 2 reasons:

-- Geometrically, this turns into a straight line/half plane.
+- Geometrically, this turns into a straight line/half-plane.
 - Instead of having 2 weights for each edge, we can now simply assign a single weight to each edge.

 Unfortunately, this does not get us 100 points.